Overview

 That last point is the moat.
 Search across competitors is either keyword-only or unaware of your team's permissions; Taskade does both layers in one query.

 Agents are the layer that acts on external systems.
-They reach out through five distinct mechanisms.
+They connect through five distinct mechanisms.

 Every Taskade agent ships with a default toolbox.
 The most-used: